 Sure, something like this is guaranteed to grab the attention of subscribers:

-And as much as we like a tongue-in-cheek meme placed strategically within an email, there’s absolutely no harm in dropping one’s guard occasionally and really prodding your recipients with the sales stick.
+We like a tongue-in-cheek meme placed strategically within an email.
+However, there’s absolutely no harm in dropping one’s guard occasionally and really prodding your recipients with the sales stick.

 You can do the same with your emails, so why don’t we take a look at some examples?

 Jet2holidays isn’t the shy, retiring sort.
 And, when it comes to email marketing, they really don’t mess about:

 Hits you right between the eyes, doesn’t it?
 They’ve even opted for a red background, which we’re often told is an absolute no-no.

 They’ve also animated the ‘£200’, by forcing it to flash in and out of view – just like a neon sign.
 Combine that with copy that couldn’t be clearer and you have a traditional, ‘salesy’ email of the highest calibre.
 And are they embarrassed by it?
 Absolutely not!
 Because they know it’ll provoke plenty of clicks.

 Asos have been a little more contemporary with their old sales tactics:

 They have also gone for bold, simple copy and have dipped their digital brush in the red paint, too.
 This email differs from the Jet2holidays.
 Moreover, this campaign combines the old-fashioned billboard sales approach with some modern design cues.
 Not entirely moving away from the old sales tactics.